-The sept itself is an impressive marble domed structure, It has 7 crystal towers, each of which has bells.
+The sept is an impressive marble dome structure with seven crystal towers, each of which has bells.
 Only on momentous occasions, such as the death of a king, are all of them rung.
-There are several sets of doors leading into the Sept, septons use the Father's Doors, septas the Mother's Doors and silent sisters the Stranger's Doors.
+The lofty dome is made of glass and gold and crystal.
 Around the doors leading into the building is a raised marble pulpit from which a septon can address a gathering crowd.
 Past the doors is the entrance hall of the sept, which is known as the Hall of Lamps.
 Those entering the hall walk beneath suspended globes of colored leaded glass.

-Through the double-doors is the sept-proper, with seven broad aisles which meet beneath the dome of glass, gold, and crystal.
-Its floors made out of marble and great windows of leaded, colored glass, and the seven altars are set about with candles.
+From the entrance hall, through the double-doors, is the sept-proper, with seven broad aisles which meet beneath the dome.
+Its floors are made of marble, and great windows of leaded, colored glass, and the seven altars are set about with candles.
 Different altars are used for different ceremonies, depending on their purpose.
 For example, marriages are always conducted at the altar between two towering gilded statues of the Father and the Mother.
+There are several sets of doors leading into the sept-proper; septons use the Father's Doors, septas the Mother's Doors, and silent sisters the Stranger's Steps.

 A Game of Thrones

 Lord Eddard Stark is taken to the steps of the Great Sept of Baelor where, unbeknownst to him, Yoren, his daughter Arya Stark, and the disguised Ser Barristan Selmy are amongst the crowd.
-Eddard makes a false public confession, but the plan goes awry when King Joffrey Baratheon declares that Eddard must be executed, to the evident shock of Queen Cersei Lannister, Varys, and the High Septon.
-Ilyn Payne beheads Eddard Stark on the steps with his own greatsword, Ice.
+Eddard makes a false public confession, but the plan goes awry when King Joffrey I Baratheon declares that Eddard must be executed, to the evident shock of Queen Cersei Lannister, Varys, and the High Septon.
+Ser Ilyn Payne beheads Eddard on the steps with his own greatsword, Ice.

 A Clash of Kings